+This free shrug sewing pattern is really easy to make and a great beginner stretch fabric project.
 If your little girl needs to keep warm at gym or dance class then what about making her a classic shrug.
-This free shrug pattern is really easy to make and a great beginner stretch fabric project.
+The pattern has printable full-sized pieces in girls sizes 2 to 14.

 - Depending on where you live, these fabrics are often called dance fabric, swimwear fabric, 4-way stretch or 2-way stretch.
-A cotton/Lycra blend makes a really nice shrug.
+A cotton/Lycra blend makes a really nice shrug sewing pattern.
 The Lycra content will help it keep its stretch after energetic moves and multiple washes.

 - If you are not sure how to measure the stretch in your fabric, then get my printable stretch factor chart you can take to your fabric store.

 - If you are in a small town or find it hard to get out to the shops this week, then there are some amazing stretch fabric shops online.
 (Read where to buy stretch fabric online).

 - The blue leopard print fabric in my photos was one of Robert Kaufman's Laguna stretch.
 It was a little thinner than I normally like to use but the stunning color and print was worth the little extra care I had to take.
 The purple in the photo at the bottom of the page was a cotton/Lycra combination designed for dance-wear and was a little thicker and lovely to sew.

 - Swimwear elastic is good quality, firm woven elastic that won't rot with sweat.
 Don't skimp and use cheap stretchy elastic as they generally give a stretched-out look to the edge of your shrug.

 - There is an exact elastic cutting guide in the shrug sewing pattern.

 - If you are headed to the shops then get 1 yard (0.90m) for sizes 2 to 8 and 1 ¼ yards (1.15m) for sizes 9 to 14.